aquavis12/Security-audit-app/README.md

 # AWS Security Audit Application

-A comprehensive AWS security audit tool with a React frontend and Python backend.
+A comprehensive AWS security audit tool built with Flask and Python.
 Audit multiple AWS regions from a single account with 19 security checks covering EC2, S3, IAM, RDS, and more.

 ## Features